-(e) Inventories held for sale
+(d) Inventories held for sale

 Inventories held for sale is valued at the lower of cost and expected net realizable value and is determined using the weighted average method.
-Inventory held for consumption is valued at cost.

-(f) Tangible capital assets
+(e) Tangible capital assets

 Tangible capital assets are recorded at cost, which include amounts that are directly related to the acquisition, design, construction, development, improvement or betterment of the asset, and costs associated with asset retirement obligations.
 Cost includes overhead directly attributable to construction and development, as well as interest costs that are directly attributable to the acquisition or construction of the asset.
-Work in progress, which includes facilities and improvement projects and development of information systems, is not amortized until after the project is complete and the asset is in service.
-Assets or disposal groups that are classified as held for sale are measured at the lower of carrying amount and fair value less costs to sell.
+Work-in-progress, which includes facilities and improvement projects and development of information systems, is not amortized until after the project is complete and the asset is in service.
+Assets or disposal groups that are classified as held-for-sale are measured at the lower of carrying amount and fair value less costs to sell.